surniaulula/wpsso-organization-place/readme.txt

 == Upgrade Notice ==

-= 4.0.0-dev.5 =
+= 4.0.0-dev.6 =

-(2025/06/14) Renamed the add-on to WPSSO Schema Organization, Place and Service Manager.
-Added a new SSO Services management page.
+(2025/06/14) Renamed the add-on to WPSSO Schema Organization and Place Manager.

 = 3.3.1 =